mhus/z-mhus-web/docs/readme.md

 ### Link management

-A big challange is to keep working links after structure changes.
-Links should follow the right path even after changeing a nodes name or moving a sub tree to another location.
+A big challenge is to keep working links after structure changes.
+Links should follow the right path even after changing a nodes name or moving a sub tree to another location.
 A very special case is the recreation of a navigation node.
 In this case the link to the node id will break too.

 ### Editor and publisher instance

-In serios environments the presence is split in editor (WIP) and publisher (Active) server instances.
+In serious environments the presence is split in editor (WIP) and publisher (Active) server instances.
 Sometimes a staging should be deployed too.
 It depends on the workflow of the content.
 A common process is WIP -> Staging -> Approved -> Active, following this process editing and published instance are different environments.
-For small projects this could mean one server with two differen virtual hosts.
+For small projects this could mean one server with two different virtual hosts.
 For enterprise projects a zoo of editor and publisher nodes will be present.

 ### User created content

 Most times a rare discussed topic are user created content.
 This includes user feedback like page ranking, user comments, bulletin boards, wiki ...

-Every content created by the users can't be part of the web content itself because it dos not follow the WIP -> ... -> Active ontent workflow.
-For user content you need a compleately differen datastore.
+Every content created by the users can't be part of the web content itself because it dose not follow the WIP -> ... -> Active content workflow.
+For user content you need a completely different data store.
 But the data needs to be woven in the page content no allow AJAX calls working at the current node and to avoid integrity problems moving the node structure.

 User content will not be approved usually.
 And it's simply shared over editing and publishing instances.